Mansiibhati/Blogs-Django/README.md

          virtualenv django
          cd django
          Scripts\activate.bat
-step 2 : To run the project navigate into the folder and run the following commands in your shell-
-          python manage.py makemigration
+         After the virtualenv has set up you need to insatll Django- pip install Django step 2 : To run the project navigate into the folder and run the following commands in your shell- python manage.py makemigration
           python manage.py migrate